metapsy-project/metapsyDocs/content/general/_index.en.md

 - general

 ---
+#### About Metapsy

 Metapsy is a research project led by the VU University Amsterdam (Prof. [Pim Cuijpers]()).
 The goal of Metapsy is to **provide access to meta-analytic databases of clinical trials** investigating the effect of **psychological interventions** (e.g. psychotherapy, preventive interventions, psychoeducation) on various **mental disorders or mental health problems**.

 <br>

 #### A Unified Framework of Meta-Analytic Databases

 Metapsy aims to provide a unified framework for all available meta-analytic data for these different indications.

 All meta-analytic databases...

 * ... are created by university-based research teams using a state-of-the-art methodology and updated regularly.
 * ... are formatted using an identical and transparent coding scheme.